Muts256/Active-Directory-Monitoring/README.md

     - Installation and configuration of Splunk, Active Directory, Sysmon.
     - Search and analyze events on Splunk
     - Detect, analyze and investigate a Brute Force Attack
+    - Using AtomicRedTeam and MITRE ATT&CK for pentration testing
     - Document findings see Active Directory pdf above